Hell's Kitchen (American TV series) season 6

 The sixth season of the American competitive reality television series Hell's Kitchen premiered on Fox on July 21, 2009, and concluded on October 13, 2009.
-Gordon Ramsay returned as host and head chef, while season two winner Heather West joined to serve as red team sous-chef, Scott Leibfried returned to serve as blue team sous-chef, and Jean-Philippe Susilovic returned to serve as maître d'hôtel.
-For the first time, the winner of this season received a position as a head chef at Araxi Restaurant in Whistler, British Columbia.
+Gordon Ramsay returned as host and head chef, while Scott Leibfried returned as the Blue Team's sous-chef, and season two winner Heather West returned as the Red Team's sous-chef, replacing Gloria Felix.
+Jean-Philippe Susilovic returned as maître d'.

-The season was won by executive chef David "Dave" Levey, with fellow executive chef Kevin Cottle being the runner-up, and sous-chef Ariel Contreras-Fox placing third.
+The season was won by executive chef David "Dave" Levey, with fellow executive chef Kevin Cottle finishing second.

+This season was filmed in January 2009.

+This season was the first in which the winner received the head chef's position at a restaurant outside the United States.

 Contestants

-Initially, sixteen chefs began the competition, and were joined by a seventeenth, Robert Hesse from the previous season, after the first dinner service.
+Initially, sixteen chefs competed in season six, and were joined by a seventeenth, season five fifth-place finisher Robert Hesse, after the first dinner service.